simpleuiux/yi-ningwang.com/content/blog/fireaware/index.md

 </div>

-Lisa is a student from UBC who loves outdoor activities and go camping with friends especially during summer times.
-But she heard that there is more and more wildfires going on lately..
+Meet Lisa, a spirited student from UBC who thrives on outdoor adventures and cherishes camping trips with friends, especially during the summer months.
+However, she has become increasingly concerned about the growing incidence of wildfires in recent times.

-She wants to have a fire alert app that can give her information about things she need to know and what she should prepare to prevent fire at the areas she wants to camp.
+Lisa is in search of a fire alert app that can provide her with essential information about her chosen camping locations, including important safety precautions and tips to prevent fires.
+She seeks a reliable companion to ensure her outdoor experiences remain both enjoyable and secure.

 <h6 style=" font-size: 16px; margin-bottom:-30px; margin-top:60px; text-transform:uppercase">
 Information Architecture</h6>